 - Cons – A new home can be time consuming, costly and stressful.
 Its bad enough moving house normally, let alone doing it in a foreign country.
 The process itself is not difficult, it can just be painful and frustrating.
+You also need to do things like find a new doctor and dentist, such as https://www.123dental.com.au/, and perhaps make arrangements for your children to attend school or nursery.
 Give it a few months and you will get there!

 - Pros – I feel as though one must have a bit of resilience to survive this expat life.
 Many issues, small and large, will arise and you have to learn to take it in your stride without letting it effect you too much.
 If you can make it through all of the challenges then it will provide you strength for dealing with future problems in both your professional and personal lives.
 It will definitely help you learn not to sweat the small stuff.

 - Cons – If you don’t deal well with stress or problem solving then you may find the relocation and settling in to your new life as an expat quite a negative experience.

 REMINDER OF WHAT IS IMPORTANT